College football on television: Fox

 Although its regional networks also aired games, until 2012, Fox did not air any regular season college football games.
 It did, however, air the Bowl Championship Series from 2006 to 2009 (excluding any event held at the Rose Bowl, whose rights were held by ABC) and aired the Cotton Bowl Classic from 1999 to 2015.
 In 2011, it began airing the Big Ten Football Championship Game (in conjunction with its operations of Big Ten Network), and the Pac-12 Championship Game (alternating with ESPN).
 In 2012, Fox began airing regular season college football games from the Pac-12 and Big 12 conferences.
 In 2016 and 2017, Fox acquired the Foster Farms Bowl and Holiday Bowl respectively.

 On July 24, 2017, the Big Ten Conference announced that Fox had acquired the conference's Tier 1 football rights under a six-year deal beginning in the 2017 season, giving Fox first choice of Big Ten games over co-rightsholder ESPN.

+The CW

+In July 2023, Raycom Sports announced that it had sold a package of Atlantic Coast Conference broadcasts to The CW, consisting of 13 football games, 28 men's basketball games, and 9 women's basketball games per-season.
+The CW aired its first ACC broadcast on September 9, 2023, featuring Cincinnati at Pittsburgh.

+In November of 2023, The CW announced a partnership with Barstool Sports to televise the Arizona Bowl, which had been exclusive to Barstool’s social media platforms since 2021, beginning with the 2023 edition of the contest.